The Best Robot Vacuums for Hardwood Floors of 2023

 Suction

 Hard floors are easier for a robot vacuum to tackle than carpeted surfaces, which grip onto hair and dirt.
-High-quality hard floor or multi-floor robot vacuums have the suction power to capture everyday debris from all hard floor surfaces.
+High-quality hard floor or multifloor robot vacuums have the suction power to capture everyday debris from all hard floor surfaces.
 Most also have a sweeper brush to pull litter toward the suction path and make sure the vacuum doesn’t scatter debris.

 Cleaning Modes

 To tackle a range of cleaning jobs, robot vacuums have various cleaning modes.
-Auto modes are the simplest and just release the robot to do its thing.
-Spot cleaning modes bring the robot’s focus to a dirty spot that needs extra TLC.
-Some vacuums also have Turbo or Quiet modes; the former boosts suction power, while the latter turns it down to vacuum quietly.
+Auto modes are the simplest—just release the vacuum to start cleaning.
+Spot-cleaning modes bring the vacuum’s focus to a dirty spot that needs extra TLC.
+Some vacuums also have turbo or quiet modes; the former boosts suction power, while the latter turns it down to vacuum quietly.
+Combination vacuum-and-mop models feature both dry and wet cleaning modes to get hardwood floors sparkling clean.

 Mapping and Navigation

 Sensor robot vacuums still have their place.
-They’re a budget-friendly option that will still get your floors cleaner than before, but they’ll take longer to complete a room and are more likely to miss a spot.
+They’re a budget-friendly option that will get floors cleaner than before, but they’ll take longer to complete a room and are more likely to miss a spot.

 Noise Level